shanmukh05/EssayInsightsAI/README.md

         - `funnel-transformer\xlarge`
         - `FacebookAI\xlm-roberta-large`
     - Top encoder layers were frozen to reduce the training time and memory usage.
+    - Configs for the above models are provided in the `analyzer\configs` folder.
 - #### Model training
     - I used JarvisLabs.AI's A5000 GPU with 24GB VRAM for all the training.
     - All the models are trained using AdamW optimizer with a initial learning rate of `2e-6` and CosineAnnealingLR scheduler.